obiwanjacobi/Zlang/docs/modules/module.md

 In a sense, the module name is also the namespace of the code in the file.

 > Packaging libraries is not part of the language but a function of the compiler.

+---

+Should the module statements `module` and `import` only be used at the top of the file, or can they appear anywhere?